thirdrocktechno/directus-extension-chatgpt/README.md

 ## Overview: Integrate a custom ChatBot in your frontend using DirectusGPT.

 With this plugin, you can integrate a custom ChatBot in your frontend by just copy & pasting a script in your frontend.
-The ChatBot will answer according to your content of directus in your frontend.
+The ChatBot will answer according to your content of Directus in your frontend.

 Setting up the plugin is super easy and can be completed within few minutes.

 1. Go to the Tab **COLLECTION TYPES** & Enable the collection types on which you want to integrate search from the plugin UI.
 2. Go to the Tab **SETTINGS** & Enter the credentials for OpenAI, Ably, and Pinecone ( with pinecone index name & environment ).
 3. Go to the Tab **WIDGET** & Configure the ChatBot content from Sub-tab **CONTENT** & UI from Sub-tab **APPEARANCE** according to your needs.
-4. Go to the Sub-tab **SCRIPT** of **WIDGET** tab & Enter your frontend URL & backend URL ( _Backend URL must be your directus URL_ ).
+4. Go to the Sub-tab **SCRIPT** of **WIDGET** tab & Enter your frontend URL & backend URL ( _Backend URL must be your Directus URL_ ).
 5. Click on the Update button to save the settings.
-6. Click on the Refresh Data button to sync the data from directus to pinecone vector db for the enabled collection types.
+6. Click on the Refresh Data button to sync the data from Directus to pinecone vector db for the enabled collection types.
 7. Copy & Paste the script in your frontend to add the ChatBot.

 Thats it!
 You can now use ChatBot in your frontend to ask your queries.